dymmond/monkay/docs/settings.md

 **Monkay** supports various ways of assigning settings:

 - **String or Class**: Initialization happens the first time the settings are accessed and are cached afterward.
-- **Function**: The function gets evaluated each time the settings are accessed.
-If caching is required,
+- **Function**: The function gets evaluated each time the settings are accessed when returning an instance (useful for forwarding).
-- it is up to the function to handle it (e.g., forwarding settings can rely on caching in the main settings).
+  Otherwise for types like str and class, the result is cached and used instead until the settings cache is cleared.

 You can also use the `settings_path` parameter to assign a settings location directly, using either a string or class reference.

-### Caching Behavior:
-- **String or Class**: These types are cached after the first evaluation.
-- **Function**: Functions are re-evaluated on every access.
-If needed, the caching mechanism can be handled within the function (e.g., caching results in the main settings).
+The caching behavior is the same.

 ---